-In the unlikely event an incident should occur, TC Energy's top priorities are to ensure the safety of the public and emergency responders, and to minimize effects on the environment and surrounding properties.
+In the unlikely event an incident should occur, TC Energy will work with emergency response officials to ensure everyone is familiar with local operations and related safety issues.
 TC Energy will immediately respond by:

-- · Shutting down the affected pipeline if necessary - Isolating the impacted section of the pipeline through either automatic valve shutoff or manual valve operation - Dispatching emergency personnel to the location of the incident
+- Shutting down the affected pipeline if necessary - Isolating the impacted section of the pipeline through either automatic valve shutoff or manual valve operation. - · Dispatching emergency personnel to the location of the incident